MooVC/MooVC/README.md

 - Changed the return type for Persistence.MappedStore<T, TOutterKey, TInnerKey>.GetAsync(CancellationToken, Paging) from IEnumerable<T> to PagedResult<T> (**Breaking Change**).
 - Changed the return type for Persistence.SynchronousStore<T, TKey>.GetAsync(CancellationToken, Paging) from IEnumerable<T> to PagedResult<T> (**Breaking Change**).
 - Changed the return type for Persistence.SynchronousStore<T, TKey>.PerformGet(Paging) from IEnumerable<T> to PagedResult<T> (**Breaking Change**).
-- Removed Processing.Processor.OnDiagnosticsEmittedAsync in favour of a new protected Processing.Processor.Diagnostics property that enabled access to diagnostics emission (**Breaking Change**).
+- Removed Processing.Processor.OnDiagnosticsEmittedAsync in favour of a new protected Diagnostics property that enabled access to diagnostics emission (**Breaking Change**).